Feel young again in 'Old Florida'

 1. Cedar Key

 Welcome to Mayberry by the Sea.
-This Gulf Coast fishing village, about 50 miles southwest of Gainesville, is gloriously isolated and seemingly of another era.
+The Gulf Coast fishing village of Cedar Key, about 50 miles southwest of Gainesville, is gloriously isolated and seemingly of another era.
 There are no chain restaurants, hotels or grocery stores here (or none that I ran across).

 What you will find here: An unassuming town of modest and funky tin-roofed homes, a few '50s-style motels and quaint shops.
 Lots of folks get around via golf carts and bicycles, which they don't seem to ever lock up.
 Art is a big part of the town, with all manner of public displays popping up.
 Charter boats at the marina offer fishing excursions and exploration rides, including sunset cruises.

-Note: Editor's Note — A few of the places mentioned in this article, first published in 2014, sustained damage in 2018's Hurricane Michael.
-Please check particular locations before you leave on a trip.